 It’s wise to stick around for sunset and on Saturdays, there’s a dance performance that ends with a firework show!

 The cost of the teleférico is 95 pesos roundtrip and 65 pesos one way.
 We suggest taking the cable car up to the top and then getting a taxi back to the main plaza or your accommodation to save time and money.

 6. Eat Pozole

-When visiting Guerrero state you must try pozole!
+While visiting Guerrero State you need to try pozole!
 What is pozole you ask?
 It’s a traditional hominy stew with meat (chicken or pork) and plenty of fresh condiments including radish, onion, peppers, avocado, lettuce, lime, and oregano.
 It comes in three varieties red (rojo), green (verde), or white (blanco).
-Basically, it’s heaven in a bowl!

 Pozolería Tía Calla

 This restaurant is famous in Taxco for its pozole.
-Pozole blanco is served every day of the week, and the red and green varieties are available on Thursdays.
+Pozole Blanco is available every day of the week, and the red and green varieties are available on Thursdays.
 Try a bowl (or three) while you’re in town.